Umar21233/CW2025/README.md

     *   Reliable reset for new games.
 *   **Pause / Resume**
     *   Pause/resume via button and keyboard, including music control.
+*   **Line Clear Notification Popup**
+    *   Uses a dedicated `NotificationPanel` overlay to display score popups such as `+50`, `+100` when lines are cleared.
+    *   Animations are styled via the existing notification CSS (`.notificationText`), preserving the original “digital arcade” look.
+    *   Keeps feedback purely visual and non-blocking (no dialogs), so gameplay flow is uninterrupted.

+*   **Danger Line Flashing**
+    *   A “danger line” near the top of the board flashes when the stack height is close to game over.
+    *   Implemented using a JavaFX `Timeline` animation that starts with the game and restarts correctly on new games.
+    *   Gives the player a clear visual warning that they are close to losing.

+*   **Help / Controls Screen**
+    *   Accessible from the **Help** button on the main menu.
+    *   Implemented via a custom `HelpDialog` class that wraps a styled JavaFX `Alert`.
+    *   Dialog uses a dark theme with clear, monospace text explaining the controls (movement, rotation, hard drop, pause, etc.).

 #### Audio System
 *   **Central Audio Manager (`AudioManager`)**